JasonM22345/stock_price_predictor/README.md

 - The `FilesToUpload/` folder in Docker contains all scripts and data for training.
 - The API key must be updated for authentication.

-## License
-This project is open-source and available for modification and improvement.